benhowell/tmux_weather_au/README.md

   are rendered in rotation from 0 (today) to 4.
 Once complete, the second line in `REPORT` is executed, etc.

+  See [Raw data retrieval](#raw-data-retrieval) for available stations and forecast locations.

   Required parameters

   OBS